GLOBAL MARKETS-Growth worries slam stocks, oil, emerging markets

 “It smells like there is a high degree of involvement from systematic traders, rather than fundamental traders.
 The magnitude of the move has been disproportionate to the change in the fundamentals,” he said.

-The MSCI all-country world index ended down 1.6 percent to hit its lowest level since February, while the pan-European FTSEurofirst 300 index ended down more than 1.5 percent.
-The MSCI Emerging Markets Index fell 1.8 percent.

-In a sign of increased volatility, the CBOE Volatility Index , or VIX, the market’s favored gauge of Wall Street anxiety closed at 21.24, its highest level since December 2012, as more investors paid up for protection against further declines.
-More than 27 million contracts traded in the U.S. options market Friday, according to Trade Alert data, the busiest day of the year.
+In a sign of increased volatility, the CBOE Volatility Index , or VIX, the market’s favored gauge of Wall Street anxiety, touched a high of 22.06 on Friday, its highest intraday level since December 2012, as more investors paid up for protection against further declines.
+The VIX pared gains in the afternoon, trading at 19.74.

-Concerns about global growth and rising oil production hit oil prices hard.
-Brent crude oil fell to $89.62 a barrel, after seeing its lowest level since December 2010 at $88.11.
-U.S. November crude fell to $85.32 a barrel.
+Concerns about global growth have hit oil prices hard, though they rose slightly in late afternoon trading.
+Brent crude oil was up at $90.17 a barrel, after touching its lowest level since December 2010 at $88.11.
+U.S. November crude was flat at $85.80.

 The risk aversion has boosted buying in safe-haven government debt.
 Lipper data shows U.S.-based taxable bond funds attracted $12.7 billion in inflows for the week ended Wednesday, a one-week record, while U.S. equity funds saw $6.7 billion in outflows, with most coming from exchange-traded funds.

-The yield on the U.S. 10-year Treasury note fell to 2.2910 percent on Friday, the lowest level since June, and was up 10/32 in price.
+The yield on the U.S. 10-year Treasury note fell to 2.307 percent on Friday, the lowest level since June.
+The 30-year Treasury bond was up 5/32 in price to yield 2.3088 percent, the lowest level since June 2013.

+The MSCI all-country world index was down 0.9 percent after hitting its lowest level since March, while the pan-European FTSEurofirst 300 index ended down more than 1 percent.

-Later this month, the Federal Reserve is set to end its asset purchase program that has been credited with boosting stock and bond markets over the past two years.
-Many observers doubt the recent stimulus measures unveiled by the European Central Bank will make up for the Fed program that some believe has masked underlying issues with demand.
+Later this month, the Federal Reserve is set to wind down the asset purchase program that has been credited with boosting markets over the past two years.
+Many observers doubt the recent stimulus measures unveiled by the European Central Bank will make up for the Fed program.

-“To some level, people forget how markets trade back and forth - it’s not an ever-rising move with shallow pullbacks,” said Michael O‘Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.

 Some investors have been speculating that the ECB will be forced to launch a sovereign bond-buying program, styled on the Fed’s quantitative easing.